joemusacchia/PythonCodingSample/README.md

 #### NOTE ON TECHNOLOGY:

 I utilized `urllib.request` with the `urlopen()` method to access the API endpoint using `with...as url:`.
 I then convert the returned `url` HTTP response as a json object/python dictionary.
-At each raw data return, I used the `pdb.set_trace()` debugger statement to investigate the returned the data to manually extract the desired values.
+At each raw data return, I used the `pdb.set_trace()` debugger statement to investigate the returned data to manually extract the desired values.